suyiwen1992/GPU-parallel-programming-practice/README.md

 # GPU-parallel-programming-practice
-Implement the prefix-scan using GPU parallel programming.
+The all-prefix-sums operation on an array of data is commonly known as scan.
+The code implements the prefix-scan using GPU parallel programming.